 You should also switch add-ons off by selecting Open menu > Add-ons to open the tab directly below.
 Click Extensions and then press the Disable buttons beside the add-ons listed there.

 - Open the Flash game that lags in Firefox.

-- Next, you should right-click the Flash game and select Global Settings from the context menu to open the window directly below.
+- Next, you should right-click the Flash game and select Global Settings from the context menu.

 - Press the Delete All button and then click Delete Data to clear the Flash cache.